 Remember to make use of engine braking in addition to foot braking.
 When descending a grade, if only the foot brake is used, the brakes may start working improperly because of brake fluid overheating, caused by overheated brake pads.
-To help prevent this, shift into a lower gear to get stronger engine braking.
+To help prevent this, shift into a lower gear.